aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/document-barcode-recognition/reading-sorting-barcodes-specific-order/_index.md

 import java.util.List;
 ```

-Now, let's break down the code into a step-by-step guide:
+Now, let's break down the code into a step‑by‑step guide:

 ## Step 1: Set up the Resource Directory